DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Their leader coldly declared.
 At their leader single word, standing man became quiet.

-"After this long meeting, air went stale.
+"After this long meeting, air became stale.
 Corporal Saki, sorry, but could you please open the door?"

 "Y-yes!"